 If your child arrives late to school, you must check in at the office to sign your student(s) in prior to your child going to his/her classroom in order to receive the appropriate pass.
-You will be issued a C.A.R.E.
-Package Pass (Child Admission for Road to Education) for your child to give to their teacher.

 Because of our concern for the safety of our students, no student is to leave the school grounds at any time without permission from the office.
 Parents must check in at the school office when picking up their child before dismissal.
-You will be issued a B.Y.E.
-Pass (Bridge to Your Home Environment) to present to your child's teacher for early dismissal.